Have you ever searched for an online marketing agency with experience in digital marketing for financial advisors, RIAs, and wealth managers?

 There aren’t many.

-I was fortunate enough recently to take on a client who is a wealth manager, and in just a few short months, I’ve learned a great deal about the industry.
+Back in 2019, I was fortunate enough to take on a client who is a wealth manager, and I learned a great deal about the industry.

-The first thing I learned was that the lifetime value of a client (CLV) is so high in this vertical, the importance of a comprehensive digital marketing strategy can never be underestimated.
+The first thing I learned was that the lifetime value of a client (client lifetime value, or CLV) is so high in this vertical, the importance of a comprehensive digital marketing strategy cannot be underestimated.
 If you could spend $10K to get a $100K return, you’d make that investment every time.
 And that’s the low end.

 Of course, there are no guarantees in marketing and advertising.
-However, without visibility, your wealth management firm is not even an option to most prospects.
+But without visibility, your wealth management firm is not even an option to most prospects.

 Search engine stats show that as many as 92% of people don’t look past the first page of the Google search results.

 There are many strange rules and regulations within this RIA domain that can come back to bite you if you’re not careful.
 Many of my favorite digital marketing strategies are not employable as an advisor, given the various considerations around compliance.